hyphacoop/handbook/salary.md

 | Geo-downscaling    |         `0.850` | Modifier applied to members living in lower cost of living regions compared to Canadian average  |
 | Adjustment         |                 | Custom dollar amount adjustment applied on a case-by-case basis                                  |

-At evaluation time, each member will perform a self-assessment to suggest their *L* and *R* to an evaluation committee made up of other members who are most suited to contribute to their evaluation.
+At salary review time, each member will perform a self-assessment to suggest their *L* and *R* to an review group made up of other members who are most suited to contribute to their evaluation.
 Together they will determine the appropriate values for the upcoming cycle. *S* and the *Modifiers* are based largely on objective factors, and a custom dollar amount *Adjustment* may be applied to retain members with high market demand skills, or in other special circumstances.

 Salaries are reassessed at minimum annually, or more frequently, at maximum quarterly.
 If a new hire or existing member negotiates a higher salary, we should reassess all roles to ensure pay consistency.